 AJA’s U-TAP HDMI and U-TAP SDI devices connect directly to Mac, Windows or Linux computers via USB 3.0, without requiring drivers.
 Streaming professionals simply plug into a computer, feed an HDMI or SDI output from a camera to the computer and stream using popular creative applications.
 Small enough to stash away in your pocket, the devices are ideal for remote production and support a wide range of uses from streaming to video conferencing and more.

 Click below to view the U-TAP 3rd party software compatibility chart.

-Combined with Wirecast, vMix and other similar streaming applications, AJA’s portable Thunderbolt 3-equipped Io 4K Plus with bi-directional 12G-SDI ports and HDMI 2.0 I/O and Io 4K Thunderbolt 2 with 3G-SDI ports and HDMI audio/video I/O devices, offer powerful streaming setups for a range of applications with support for SD all the way to 4K/UltraHD for the highest end streamed imagery.
-Their multiple input options are ideal for switching between a range of sources for high quality switched streaming results.
+Combined with Wirecast, vMix and other similar streaming applications, AJA’s portable Thunderbolt 3-equipped Io 4K Plus with bi-directional 12G-SDI ports and HDMI 2.0 I/O offers powerful streaming setups for a range of applications with support for SD all the way to 4K/UltraHD for the highest end streamed imagery.
+Multiple input options are ideal for switching between a range of sources for high quality switched streaming results.

 Thunderbolt 3 Connected 12G-SDI and HDMI 2.0 Capture